 Saving documents to their proper location, including flash drives, are a skill learned in third grade.
 Novice word processing skills, such as formatting and heading, are taught as well.

 - GRANDPARENT LUNCH: Parents come and eat lunch with their child.

 - RETREAT: On-campus retreat

-- FIELD TRIPS: Parklands of Floyds Fork, Locust Creek, The Louisville Water Company
+- FIELD TRIPS: Parklands of Floyds Fork, Locust Creek, The Louisville Water Company, Falls of the Ohio

 - BIKE RODEO: At the Bike Safety Rodeo, presented by Norton Health, a course is set up in Bethany Center and students ride bikes through a variety of obstacles, focusing on safety.

 - YOUNG AUTHORS: Students follow the Writing Process to draft, revise, edit and publish their very own book, which will be entered into the Young Authors competition for the Archdiocese.